-The Gender Equity in Agricultural Research for Development (GEAReD) initiative is inviting applications for the first offering of the Meryl Williams Fellowship to participate in a women’s leadership program.
+The Gender Equity in Agricultural Research for Development (GEAReD) initiative invited applications for the first offering of the Meryl Williams Fellowship to participate in a women’s leadership program.

 Funded by the Australian Centre for International Agricultural Research (ACIAR), the program will support women in agricultural research for development to enhance their leadership skills and increase their impact through a combination of immersive learning, mentoring, networking and professional development.

-The first two cohorts of the fellowship, run by University of New England and Coffey International Development, will see 40 women participate in a variety of activities that take place across a 15-month period from January 2020 to April 2021.
+The first cohort of the fellowship, run by University of New England and Coffey International Development, will see 20 women participate in a variety of activities that take place across a 15-month period from January 2020 to April 2021.

 Training will occur in Armidale, Sydney and Singapore (at the Curtin University Campus), with the program including three distinct elements: